lordslomer/EITN30/README.md

 ---

 ### Latency test
-To run the Latency test, run the following scripts:
+To run the latency test, run the following scripts:

-1. Start the udp server on the base station:
+1. Start the UDP server on the base station:
 ```
 python3 test/udp_server.py
 ```